What is patient centricity in clinical trials?

 Create a schedule with some flexibility, if you can.
 Keep in mind your patient population and what day-to-day life with their condition may be like.
 Some patients may need more time to get to appointments or prefer them to be earlier in the morning or later in the evening.
 If many patients are of working age, consider setting appointments for weekends instead of weekdays.

 Create a communication toolkit in layperson’s language.
 In your toolkit, include basic information about what a participant can expect from the trial, and set clear expectations for required time commitments.
-If applicable, include the patient’s caregiver in the conversation, as well.
+If applicable, include the patient’s care partner in the conversation as well.

-If you’d like to talk with us about how you can make your clinical trial protocols and recruitment more patient-centric, get in touch with us today.
+If you’d like to speak with us about how you can make your clinical trial protocols and recruitment more patient-centric, get in touch with us today.